Floofies/Differentia.js/README.md

 accessor|Mixed|The accessor being used to access `value.tuple.subject` during property/element enumerations.
 Equal to `state.accessors[state.iteration]`.
 accessors|Array|An Array of enumerable acessors found in `value.tuple.search`. currentValue|Mixed|The value of the element of enumeration.
-Equal to `value.tuple.subject[value.accessor]`. existing|`null` or Object|If `dfs` encounters an Object/Array it has been before during the same search, this property will be set to the equivalent tuple; otherwise it will be `null`.
-Objects added to that tuple previously will show up again here. isArray|Boolean|Indicates if the Object being traversed/enumerated is an Array. isContainer|Boolean|Indicates if the current item of the enumeration is an Object or Array. isFirst|Boolean|Indicates if the current item of the enumeration is the first item to be enumerated. isLast|Boolean|Indicates if the current item of the enumeration is the last item to be enumerated.
+Equal to `value.tuple.subject[value.accessor]`. existing|`null` or Object|If `dfs` encounters an Object/Array it has seen before during the same search, this property will be set to the equivalent tuple; otherwise it will be `null`.
+Objects added to that tuple previously will show up again here. isContainer|Boolean|Indicates if the current item of the enumeration is an Object or Array. isFirst|Boolean|Indicates if the current item of the enumeration is the first item to be enumerated. isLast|Boolean|Indicates if the current item of the enumeration is the last item to be enumerated.